-If you encounter issues with the Outlook connector, ScheduleOnce may ask you to generate a log file that will help us troubleshoot the problem.
-The log will register the detailed steps about the problems you encountered and will help our support team resolve the issue.
+If you encounter issues with the Outlook connector, OnceHub may ask you to generate a log file that will help us troubleshoot the problem.
+The log will register the detailed steps about the problems you encountered and will help our Support team resolve the issue.

 NoteIf you would like us to assist you in generating and sending logs, please contact us.

 In this article, you'll learn how to generate an Outlook connector log file.

 - In the taskbar on your desktop, click the PC connector icon and select Open connector (Figure 1).
 Alternatively, you can double-click the PC connector icon from your desktop.

 - Press CTRL + SHIFT + L on your keyboard to automatically start the troubleshooting log.
 This will log all communication between OnceHub and the connector.

 - Once logging is enabled, reproduce the steps that generated the error.